NFDI4BIOIMAGE/omero-kg-benchmark/README.md

 list download link, installation and usage instruction here.

 ## Queries
 /queries\// contains a number of SPARQL query files.
-They can be run against any of the endpoints listed above :
+They can be run on any of the endpoints listed above :
 ```
 rsparql --service http://10.14.28.137:8080/sparql --query 01-list_of_attributes.rq
 ```

 ## Timing
-The script /queries\/timer.sh/ can be run to run a given query N times, measure wall clock, user, and system time and report the results statistics.
+The script *queries\/timer.sh* can be run to run a given query N times, measure wall clock, user, and system time and report the results statistics.
 Timings will be saved to disk.
-Usage (must be in the /queries\// directory):
+Usage (must be in the *queries\/* directory):
 ```
 ./timer.sh QUERY ENDPOINTURL ENDPOINTNAME NQUERIES
 ```